achampagnedev/employee-feedback/README.md

 ## Assumptions

-I had a lot of fun doing this challenge.
+I had a lot of fun doing this small app.
 Here are the assumptions:

 -   The authentication system is only using Google as a provider therefore the supplied credentials have been provided to experience the app from both the Admin side and Employee side.
 -   Some seeding is provided to have a quick overview of the app but adding new employees, feedback and preventing duplicates have been implemented.
 -   Some validation on the Front End and Back End still needs to be implemented
 -   Unit testing has not been done but can be implemented with tools like Cypress, Jest, etc.
 -   Feedback are sorted by alphabetical order.
 When you add a new feedback it will appear at the top but will be sorted alphabetically on the next reload.
 -   The Employee listing is not highly responsive on mobile.
 A better implementation could be added.
 -   Employees are sorted by date of creation.
 -   Employee emails can't be edited to prevent conflict with the test credentials.
 -   My Database architecture/querying is not my strongest ability so there could be a lot of improvements done.
 -   Some Front End modules could be refactored/simplified further (e.g: inputs, select, containers.)